(NES / Famicom, SNES / Super Famicom, Sega Genesis / Mega Drive, TurboGrafx-16 / PC Engine)

 This time, finish the fight with a few quick hits and a well-aimed hat throw.

 Welcome to Round 2 — the stages are getting longer.
+My eyes and wrists are already begging for mercy.

 Michael pops open car trunks to save kidnapped children from street thugs.